yujiahuo/euchre/README.md

 5. Click OK on all the popups you opened
 6. (optional) To verify that you did it right, open a new command prompt window and type `awk`.
 If you get usage information, you're good to go.

-**Note:** You will need to reboot before VS Code's terminal picks up on changes to PATH
+**Note:** You will need to reboot before VS Code's terminal picks up on changes to PATH (some tasks will not work until you do)

 Run `npm install` in the project directory to get the needed dependencies.

+You should be prompted to install workspace-recommended extensions when you open the project in VS Code.
+If not, you can go to the Extensions tab, then click the more menu and Show Recommended Extensions to see the recommendations.

 ### VS Code Tasks
 Run via Tasks -> Run Task